The antinuclear antibody panel is a blood test that looks at antinuclear antibodies (ANA).

 - Infection (a slight risk any time the skin is broken)

 Your provider will use the results of the ANA panel to help make a diagnosis.
-The tests alone however do not make a diagnosis, but must be used along with your medical history, physical exam and other tests.
+Almost all people with active SLE have a positive ANA.
+However, a positive ANA by itself is not enough to make a diagnosis of SLE or any other autoimmune disease.
+The ANA tests must be used along with your medical history, physical exam and other laboratory tests.

 The ANA can be positive in relatives of people with SLE who do not have SLE themselves.

 There is a very low chance of developing SLE at some time later in life if the only finding is a low titer of ANA.

 ANA; ANA panel; ANA reflexive panel; SLE - ANA; Systemic lupus erythematosus - ANA